ftrackhq/ftrack-connect-spark-adobe/doc/introduction.rst

 Introduction
 ************

-The ftrack-connect-spark-adobe plugins act as a bridge between the Adobe applications and ftrack.
+The ftrack connect adobe plugins act as a bridge between the Adobe applications and ftrack.
 With the plugins into Premiere and Photoshop you can easily share you work with others for review, and publish and import your files to ftrack.